National symbols of North Macedonia: Coat of arms

 The coat of arms of North Macedonia is composed of two curved garlands of sheaves of wheat, tobacco leaves and opium poppy fruits, tied by a ribbon decorated with the embroidery of traditional Macedonian folk motives.
 In the centre of the ovoid frame are depicted a mountain, a lake and a sunrise.
 These devices are said to represent "the richness of the country and its struggle and freedom".
 The whole composition and design are based on the pattern from the emblem of the SFR Yugoslavia and does not have any roots in the historical heraldic coats of arms of Macedonia.
 The features of the national emblem contain a rising sun which symbolizes freedom, the Šar Mountains with its peak named Ljuboten or mount Korab and the river Vardar.
 The emblem also contains poppy fruits; poppy was brought to Macedonia by the Ottoman Empire in the first half of 19th century.

 National anthem

 Denes nad Makedonija (English translation: "Today over Macedonia") is the national anthem of North Macedonia.
 It was composed by Todor Skalovski and the lyrics were written by Vlado Maleski in the 1940s.
-It was used by ASNOM and later performed as a popular song of the Macedonians during the time of Socialist Republic of Macedonia, a part of Yugoslavia.
+It was later performed as a popular song of the Macedonians during the time of Socialist Republic of Macedonia, a part of Yugoslavia.
 Later the song was officially adopted as the anthem of the newly independent Macedonia.